 However, we found the country's history particularly interesting.
 The princely family is one of the oldest noble families in Austria. in the Waldviertel she owns vineyards.
 In 1608, Karl von Liechtenstein received the title of Prince from the Emperor.
 This did not include land ownership.
 Only the purchase of the Schellenberg estate changed that.
 In 1712 Prince Johann Adam I added the county of Vaduz.

 Maneuvering secured the position of the Princely House.
-It ensured the country's independence for generations.
+It thus ensured the country's independence for generations.
 The Princely House is very popular with the population.
 This is also due to the family history, which went without scandals.
 Hereditary Prince Alois exercises the functions of head of state.
 However, the head of state is Prince Hans-Adam II.
 The Hereditary Prince makes Liechtenstein a global player.
 Vacuum technology and medicinal products are export goods.
 Liechtenstein is part of the European economic area.
 At the same time, it cooperates closely with Switzerland.

 After a tour of the museum, Rainer Vollkommer finally leads us into the